 Aortic stenosis (narrowing) is a potentially life-threatening condition.
 The aorta is the main artery carrying blood from the heart to the rest of the body.
 When blood leaves the heart, it flows through the aortic valve, into the aorta.
 In aortic stenosis, the aortic valve does not open fully.
 This condition decreases blood flow from the heart.
 In patients in whom the stenosis progresses and becomes severe, the result is a life-threatening condition.
 Aortic stenosis is one of the common aortic valve problems, along with aortic regurgitation (leakage), that we treat in different ways at the Valve Center.
-The 2011 FDA approval of the Sapien aortic valve replacement device, which can be passed "over a wire" into the heart without major "open heart" surgery, represents a breathtaking advance in the way heart surgery is performed to treat aortic stenosis.
-It is the first artificial aortic heart valve placed without open heart surgery.
+The Sapien aortic valve replacement device, which can be passed "over a wire" into the heart without major "open heart" surgery, represents a significant advance in the way heart surgery is performed to treat aortic stenosis.

 What Is the Transcatheter Aortic Valve Replacement (TAVR) Program?